Snippets of French history: les sans culottes and the French Revolution 1789-1799. Part 1.

 The sans-culottes, simply because of their numbers, were terrifying.
 Very rough men, desperately poor and hungry, were used by the successive Revolutionary governments to provide a backdrop of strength and power.
 As well as being called the sans-culottes they were also nicknamed Les Enrages – the enraged, or the furious (accent missing).

 On the whole the sans-culottes centered on the Paris area and roamed the Paris streets.
 During the September of 1792 almost 2000 people were killed in a couple of days.
 Of course, this was an era where communication was very poor, and the movement had other movements within it, differing views and loyalties, and spread out over the rest of France.
 For the following ten years (yes, ten years!) bouts of violence, particularly against the Roman Catholic church, continued, with babies nailed to church doors (in the Vendee area), and torture and rape of women in front to their families, and murder.
 This period was called the Reign of Terror.

 As Robespierre (more about him later) came to power during the Reign of Terror, many of the sans-culottes, who had supported Robespierre, found themselves unexpectedly in the wrong place and were executed almost randomly.

 By 1794 the sans-culottes were largely repressed by the new Conservative French government and the Revolution took a small step towards eventual peace.
 The political ramifications of what the original sans-culottes were all about could go on for ever.
 The fact of the matter is that they were an active sector of a blood-bath.

 The women caught-up in the massacres were every bit as blood-thirsty as the men.
-Although it is almost always the men who are portrayed in battlefields and scenes such as this, women played (rightly or wrongly) huge roles in the overall feeding, tending and organizing of troops, sometimes even fighting.
+Although it is almost always the men who are portrayed in battlefields and scenes such as this, women played (rightly or wrongly) huge roles in the overall feeding, tending and organising of troops, sometimes even fighting.